beehive-lab/TornadoVM/assembly/src/docs/6_TORNADO_FLAGS.md

 * `-Dtornado.experimental.partial.unroll=True`:
 It enables the compiler to force partial unroll on counted loops with a factor of 2.
 The unroll factor can be configured with the `tornado.partial.unroll.factor=FACTOR` that the FACTOR value can take integer values up to 32.

+##### Mathematical Native Functions

+* `-Dtornado.enable.nativeFunctions=True`:
+It enables the utilization of native mathematical functions, in case that the selected backend (OpenCL, PTX) suports native functions.
+This option is enabled by default.